 She is incredibly talented and seems to keep getting better with every release.
 It would be an awesome challenge to be able to write and produce for someone who has that much momentum and try to reach the next level.

-I almost said Rihanna just because everything she does turns into gold.
+I almost said, Rihanna, just because everything she does turns into gold.
 That’s a bit of a different style than I would normally do but her stuff is amazing.
 I wouldn’t turn down a chance to write and produce for Lady Gaga either.
-I think that would actually be a great fit for me writing and production wise.
+I think that would actually be a great fit for my writing and production wise.
 I could keep going, but I won’t!